MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/video/overview.md

 ## Next steps

-Get started using Content Understanding video APIs with our [**how to guide**](how-to/set-up-manage-video-assets.md) for a managing media assets scenario.
+Get started using Content Understanding video APIs with our [**prebuilt template**](../prebuilt-template/manage-video-assets.md) for a managing media assets scenario.